shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 1. Select your **Campus Management** solution

-2. Create Visit entity
+2. Create Visit table

    * Click **New** and select **Table**.

    * Enter **Visit** for **Display Name**

    * Click **Done**.
-This will start provisioning the entity in background while you can start adding other fields.
+This will start provisioning the table in background while you can start adding other fields.

 3. Create Scheduled Start field